Gollum: Game mocked as developers Daedalic Entertainment issue apology

 They said they consider creating a game set in Middle-earth as "the greatest honour" and the "biggest challenge we have faced so far".

-In a statement posted on Twitter, the developers said "We would like to sincerely apologise for the underwhelming experience many of you have had with The Lord of the Rings: Gollum upon its release.
+In a statement posted on Twitter, the developers said "We would like to sincerely apologise for the underwhelming experience many of you have had with The Lord of the Rings: Gollum upon its release".

 "We acknowledge and deeply regret that the game did not meet the expectations we set for ourselves or for our dedicated community."